chsh2/nijiGPen/README.md

         - Corner Mode: a bevel-like effect
         - Color tint
 - 3D Mesh Generation
-    - Offset Method: multiple slope/corner styles available
+    - Frustum: multiple slope/corner styles available
+    - Planar: with a normal map and therefore 3D shading
 - Import
     - Paste SVG Shapes: extend the built-in SVG module with clipboard reading and hole detection
     - Paste XML Palette: convert XML codes from services such as Adobe Color to a Blender palette
+    - Extract Line Art from Image
 - UI
     - Extra Undo/Redo Button: for the convenience of Windows touchscreen users; can be disabled if not needed